kroma-network/kroma-specs/specs/experimental/validator-system-v2/asset-manager.md

     - Adopts the structure of ERC-4626 to issue shares when KRO and KGH are delegated.

-2. Slashing and Reward Calculation
+2. Slashing and Reward Management

-    - Calculates rewards for delegators based on the output root submission and manages slashing of assets when challenges occur.
+    - Manages rewards for delegators based on the output root submission and slashing of assets when challenges occur.

-Each validator registered in [`ValidatorManager`](./validator-manager.md) has a corresponding `Vault` struct.
+Each validator registered in [Validator Manager contract][g-validator-manager-contract] has a corresponding `Vault` struct.
 The `Vault` struct is defined as follows:

 ```solidity
 struct Vault {